 With the larger size of the housing, Magicshine has utilized COB LED stripes with clear polycarbonate optical lens on each side and on the center of the tailight.
 This design is quite similar to the Moon Sport Cerberus and achieves an impressive 360 degree visibility angle.
 Unlike the Magicshine Seemee 200 or Seemee 150 models there is no highly focused LED on the Seemee DV.
 That means the taillight isn’t as visible from long distances but it is bright and more prominent at closer distances thanks to the uniform illumination of the COB LEDs.
 There are two constant modes and two flash modes that illuminate all the LEDs in unison.
 At the highest settings the taillight puts out 30 lumen which doesn’t sound like much but looks bright in person.

 There is a two button user interface located on the top of the Seemee DV.
 Above the two buttons is a status indicator light, which can easily be mistaken for a button, which illuminates when the power button is pressed with the light off.
 This acts as a three-level battery indicator (green, red or flashing red) which is a feature found on most of the Seemee taillights.
 Holding the power button turns the Seemee DV on while short presses cycle through the four available output modes.
 There is a separate camera button which can be held to turn off the camera, pressed to pause video recording or double pressed to take a photo.
-While you can use the Seemee DV as a taillight only, there is no camera only mode.
-By default the camera always turns on when the Seemee DV is turned on which is a nice safety feature.
+You can also run the Seemee DV in camera-only mode by turning off the DV and then holding the camera button.
+Note, by default the camera always turns on when the Seemee DV is turned on using the power button which is a nice safety feature.

 The Magicshine Seemee DV offers four different taillight output modes, two constant modes and two flashing options.
 Thanks to the two button interface, the camera can be shut off in any mode which means there are effectively eight modes to choose from.
 The two constant modes are low (10 lumen / 10 – 35 hr) and a brighter high mode (30 lumen / 8.5 – 12 hr).
 We’d describe both flash modes as pulsing modes with a brighter 30 lumen mode (9 – 70 hr) and dimmer 10 lumen mode (10 – 110 hr).
 While the camera significantly reduces the run times (i.e. 8.5 – 10 hr vs 12 – 110 hr), there is still enough runtime to satisfy most cyclists.
 We are also happy to see that Magicshine has kept the output modes simple as each mode is distinct and easy to tell apart.